Eddy0402/PixelPoi/README.md

 # Configure

 Modify the variable (GCC\_DIR, FLASH\_LIBDIR) in mk/toolchain.mk to path of above dependencies

 # Buildsystem

 Make targets:

 + all:
-  - all source files under SRC folder defined in Makefile and FreeRTOS is compiled, linked and converted to firmware format.
+  - all source files is compiled, linked and converted to firmware format.
   Header file dependencies is handled automatically.
 + debug
   - Starts GDB server and GDB, check tools/gdbscript for initialize script.
 + flash
 + clean